arnim/p4nreana-tutorials/advanced/example2/README.md

 RUN pip install --no-cache-dir -r requirements.txt
 ```

 In this case, all additional libraries are contained in the file **requirements.txt** that is run by `pip`.
+If you need specific versions of these libraries, you can add the version number, e.g. `numpy>=1.23.1`.
 This file need to be created and it will be something like:

 ```